Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - If you go for take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
 Look for the blue light.
 - For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.
-- Be sure to activate the Manual Override switch in the HASS screen for the powerwash vendor or other vendors using water.
+- Activate the Manual Override switch in the HASS screen for the powerwash vendor or other vendors using water.

 ## Results

-- This system has operated 4 months with no unanticipated shutoffs.
+- This system has operated 6 months with no unanticipated shutoffs.
-- Periodic slow leak testing resulted in the valve closure for the most part.
 - Very slow leak rates may not close the valve, especially if the pressure happens to be on the up cycle.
    	- In this case, the nightly Static Leakage Test gives an abnormally high reading.
+- While this mechanism is not as sensitive as an impeller, it provides an added layer of protection without the expense.

 ## Home Assistant Screens

 - These screens along with Yang's will help you navigate your way through the software: